 Other than our vessels, we do not have any material property.
 Our obligations under our credit facilities are secured by all our vessels.
-For further details regarding our credit facilities, please see "Item 5B: Liquidity and Capital Resources-Borrowings-Revolving Credit Facilities".
+For further details regarding our credit facilities, please read "Item 5B: Liquidity and Capital Resources-Borrowings-Revolving Credit Facilities".

-Item 4A.
-Unresolved Staff Comments.
+Item 4 A. Unresolved Staff Comments.